petanjo/codus/lib/README.md

 **app_name**

-The *load_cjs*** **helper method will print a javascript code, using query and cJS, that calls namespaces matching the app_name option, current controller name and current action name.
+The *load_yojs*** **helper method will print a javascript code, using query and yojs, that calls namespaces matching the app_name option, current controller name and current action name.